nrbn/Portico-Estate/README.md

 **Search**
 ----
   Search for facilities or resources.
-Returns json data.

 * **URL**